 A proportion of households owning televisions or subscribing to cable.

 Personal People Meter (PPM)

-Hardware currently being tested by Arbitron.
-The PPM is a pagersized device that is worn by consumers throughout the day to automatically detect inaudible codes that radio and television broadcasters and cable networks embed in the audio portion of their programming.
+Hardware developed by Arbitron (now Nielsen Audio) in use in 48 markets.
+The PPM is a pager-sized device that is worn by consumers throughout the day to automatically detect inaudible codes that radio and television broadcasters and cable networks embed in the audio portion of their programming.